 A performance specification is an engineering requirement that relates to the proper operation of a specific system or component thereof.
 In addition to the performance specifications mandated in CP-206, an applicant may specify additional performance specifications for a system or component.
-An applicant may request certification to a performance specification that is more stringent than the minimum performance specification in CP-206.
-Ongoing compliance with all applicable performance specifications, including any more stringent specifications requested by the applicant, shall be demonstrated throughout certification testing.
+An applicant may request certification to a performance specification that is more stringent than the minimum performance specifications, including any more stringent specifications requested by the applicant, shall be demonstrated throughout certification testing.